roura356a/csk/intl.en-US/Release notes/System Component change Records/Other SQL statements/yurt-app-manager.md

 # yurt-app-manager

 The yurt-app-manager component provides cell-based management at the edge for edge Kubernetes clusters.
-This topic describes usage notes and latest changes to the yurt-app-manager component.
+This topic describes the usage notes of and the latest changes to the yurt-app-manager component.

 ## Introduction